janko/flickrie/README.md

 Please, feel free to post any issues that you're having, I will be happy to help.
 I will also be happy if you let me know about any bugs.

+## How to contribute

+I will be happy if you want to contribute.
+The procedure is nothing special, you just fork the project and send me a pull request.

+For your tests to be able to run, you should make a Flickr account, and get the API key and secret.
+You can get them [here](http://www.flickr.com/services/apps/create/apply).
+You also have to get the access token.
+You can do that by using my authentication system.
+After you have these four things, you have to assign them to environment variables named `FLICKR_API_KEY`, `FLICKR_SHARED_SECRET`, `FLICKR_ACCESS_TOKEN`, `FLICKR_ACCESS_SECRET`.
+Once you do that, you should be able to run tests.

 ## Cedits

 Special thanks to @**mislav**, my brother, he helped me really a lot